binocarlos/kettle-ui/README.md

 It will display child elements in the content pane on the right hand side.

+ * navbar - the React element to use as the navbar
+ * width - the width of the navbar (default=200px)
+ * height - the height of the topbar (default=64px)

 ```javascript
 import React, {Component, PropTypes} from 'react'
 import {List, ListItem} from 'material-ui/List'